-In celebration with our large Salesian Community we celebrate three main feast says
+In celebration with our large Salesian Community we celebrate three religious feast days:

-Triduum Fun Day is an event designed to build community and celebrate our Salesian Catholic heritage.
-Held the third day of the Salesian Triduum, Fun Day enables St. Francis to play host to multiple Catholic communities in our area, including elementary and junior high schools, St. Francis alumni, family, parish friends, and special guests.
+Triduum Fun Day is an event designed to build community and to celebrate our Salesian Catholic heritage.
+Held the third day of the Salesian Triduum, Fun Day enables St. Francis to play host to multiple Catholic schools.
 The day begins with a celebration of the liturgy in the Borina Athletic Center and continues with games, food, entertainment, and sports activities for everyone to enjoy.